U.S. says Biden-Xi call expected to cover Taiwan tensions, Ukraine | Politics

 "We find that unhelpful and certainly not in the least bit necessary given the situation," he said.
 The administration has been debating whether to lift some tariffs on Chinese goods as a way to boost the U.S. economy, but Kirby said a decision was not expected ahead of the call.

-Biden could head into the call with momentum if the U.S. Congress passes legislation to provide about $52 billion in subsidies for the U.S. semiconductor industry, as well as an investment tax credit for chip plants estimated to be worth $24 billion, which Biden has urged as crucial for competing with China economically.
+The call comes as the U.S. Congress considers legislation to provide about $52 billion in subsidies for the U.S. semiconductor industry, as well as an investment tax credit for chip plants estimated to be worth $24 billion, which Biden has urged as crucial for competing with China economically.
 The Senate is expected to vote on final passage in coming days and the U.S. House could follow suit as soon as later this week.

 'PROVOCATIONS' The prospect of Pelosi's trip is only one in a long list of disagreements plaguing frayed U.S.-China relations.